oblinger/HookAnchorApp/At/@Igor Shindel.md

 ### m2023-02-06  Intro meeting

-#todo
-- [ ] [[WW Velocity]] - Figure out what needs to be done tactically - then drive its execution relentlessly.
+- [[WW Velocity]] - Figure out what needs to be done tactically - then drive its execution relentlessly.
-- [ ] Attend standups
+- Attend standups
-- [ ] Get folks excited about shipping on time.
+- Get folks excited about shipping on time.
-- [ ] PILLARS:  simple, simple, deliver,   ACTIONS: Give energy, Simple pillars, Delegates responsibility, Deliver today.
+- PILLARS:  simple, simple, deliver,   ACTIONS: Give energy, Simple pillars, Delegates responsibility, Deliver today.
-- [ ] Jason standup everyday.
+- Jason standup everyday.
 Mind meld:  "This is my strategy, what do you think Jason?"

 **[[SV90|90-DAY PLAN]]** - I have the beginnings of a 90-day plan.
 I would love to get your thinking about my priorities and approach.